 The programme uses innovative and effective educational methods, with a balance between theory and project work, and requires a strong commitment from you.
 You’ll be challenged to deal with a workload of more than 40 hours per week.
 In return you will receive individual guidance from our highly skilled teaching staff and professors.

 The master’s thesis is the final challenge.
 You’ll have to demonstrate your capacity to successfully carry out a research project.
-The projects can be completed at the research groups of the ESE department or at a company.
-You’ve got six months to get the job done.
+These projects are often completed during an internship at an international company in which technology is key.
+You’ve got nine months to get the job done.
 After that period of time, you can complete the entire project by successfully presenting the results during a public presentation.

 Some examples of recent graduation projects are:

-Although students of the EPE track are already heading to great careers, you can make an extra mile by taking up the challenge of the Honours Programme.
+Although students of the master programme Microelectronics are already heading to great careers, you can make an extra mile by taking up the challenge of the Honours Programme.
 This programme is especially for you if you are an excelling student and you want to enrich and deepen your knowledge even further.
-The course doesn’t only improve your skills, but also contributes to career opportunities in the future as it is a proof of excelling at the university.
+The programme doesn’t only improve your skills, but also contributes to career opportunities in the future as it is a proof of excelling at the university.
 Due to the interdisciplinary character of this programme you’ll collaborate with students from other faculties.

 In order to stimulate and facilitate technical entrepreneurship, the City of Delft and TU Delft founded the entrepreneur centre YES!Delft in 2005.
 Throughout the years, this initiative has greatly boosted the success of many innovative starters.